Consultations by Appointment Only

 Being charged or accused of sexual assault in Camden, Maine is a serious matter that can impact your reputation, freedom, and future, making it crucial to have a skilled defense attorney on your side.

-Sexual Assault Defense Lawyers in Camden, Maine
+Skilled Sexual Assault Defense Attorneys in Camden, ME Defending Your Rights

 A sexual assault charge in Camden is one of the most serious legal challenges a person can face.
 A conviction can result in years of prison time, mandatory sex offender registration, and permanent damage to your reputation, employment, and personal relationships.
 Even being accused can carry lasting consequences that affect every area of your life.